yunjiewong/SEP-HW/Interview/InterviewQ.md

 ##### 6. What is IDisposable interface and it’s dispose method, does it depend on garbage collector and where would you use IDisposable interface?
+  - an interface that contains a single method, Dispose()
+  - for releasing unmanaged resources, like files, streams, database connections and so on

 ##### 7. What is Reflection?
 Give me examples of where you have used Reflection?
+  -  retrieve metadata on types at runtime
+  -  retrieve information on the loaded assemblies and the types defined in them

 ##### 8. Explain Serialization and how can we achieve XML and JSON serialization
+  - onverting an object into a stream of bytes
+  - JSON serialization serializes the public properties of an object into a string, byte array, or stream
+  - Use a JsonSerializerOptions object
+  - XML serialization -> XML stream
+  - System.Xml.Serialization contains classes for serializing and deserializing XML

 ##### 9. Explain different access modifiers in C#?
   - public
   - private